iterate-ch/docs/mountainduck/issues/index.md

 This error appears if you try to use a license key for older versions of Mountain Duck for a new major version.
 Registration keys are valid for the current major version at the time of purchase and for previous versions.
 To use the latest major version you will have to [upgrade](https://mountainduck.io/buy/upgrade/) your license.
 Alternatively, install an older version of Mountain Duck from the [changelog](https://mountainduck.io/changelog/).

-### Can only open single PDF in Adobe Acrobat Reader
+### Bug while using Adobe Acrobat Reader

-This is a known bug in Adobe Acrobat Reader when opening documents from a network volume.
+There are known bugs when using Adobe Acrobat Reader to work with files from network drives:
+- Can only open single PDF files.
+- Cannot export files as JPG files.

 As a workaround uncheck *edit → Preferences... → Security (Enhanced) → Enable Protected Mode at startup*.

 - Adobe Documentation: [Protected mode (Windows)](https://helpx.adobe.com/reader/11/using/protected-mode-windows.html)